 You may need accommodations for a course, but it is too soon to tell.
 You can consult your advisor or instructor for additional guidance.

 You do need accommodations.
-After careful consideration, you may file a request for academic accommodations through the Student Academic Services office, located on the first floor of Briggs.
+After careful consideration, you may file a request for academic accommodations through the Center for Academic Success, located on the first floor of Briggs.